Skip to content

 Integration Assessment

 Server-to-server REST API documented at doc.payneteasy.com.
-Responses are asynchronous by default — a design choice that requires the client to handle callbacks rather than synchronous polling, similar to most enterprise gateways.
-Hosted payment form API for clients that want to reduce PCI scope.
-Java SDK with ready-to-run examples, PHP API framework using OAuth 1.0a with RSA-SHA256 signatures, Ruby integration library, iOS SDKs (PaynetEasyReader for mPOS hardware, PaynetEasyTransfer for card-to-card).
-GitHub organization github.com/payneteasy hosts 56 public repositories; top repos like pos-proxy (19 stars), reader-example (14) and PaynetEasyReader (11) are mature rather than actively iterated.
-CMS plugins for WordPress, WooCommerce, Magento, PrestaShop, OpenCart, Joomla, Drupal, CS-Cart.
-Sandbox provisioned during onboarding.
-Documentation is workable but less polished than what Stripe, Solidgate or Adyen publish.
-Integration time: bank/merchant/APM connections claimed within one week, full white-label gateway launch 2-4 weeks.
+Responses are asynchronous by default, a design choice that requires the client to handle callbacks rather than synchronous polling, similar to most enterprise gateways.
+There is a hosted payment form API for clients that want to reduce PCI scope.
+The SDK set covers a Java SDK with ready-to-run examples, a PHP API framework using OAuth 1.0a with RSA-SHA256 signatures, a Ruby integration library, and iOS SDKs (PaynetEasyReader for mPOS hardware, PaynetEasyTransfer for card-to-card).
+The GitHub organization github.com/payneteasy hosts 56 public repositories, with the top repos by stars being pos-proxy (19), reader-example (14), PaynetEasyReader (11), srvlog (7) and jdbc-proc (7).
+The flagship SDK repos are mature, but several internal repos (jdbc-proc, superfly, libreoffice-api-wrapper) show commit activity into May 2026, so the org is not dormant, just not where new platform features land.
+CMS plugins cover WordPress, WooCommerce, Magento, PrestaShop, OpenCart, Joomla, Drupal and CS-Cart.
+The sandbox is provisioned during onboarding.
+Documentation is workable but less polished than what Stripe or Adyen publish.
+Integration time runs to bank/merchant/APM connections claimed within one week and a full white-label gateway launch in 2-4 weeks.

 Risk & Compliance